Framer Motion: Complete React & Next.js Guide 2026

 Scroll Animations

 How do I create scroll-linked animations in Framer Motion?
 Use the useScroll hook to get MotionValue objects representing scroll progress (0 to 1), then useTransform to map those values to animation properties.
-This approach uses requestAnimationFrame under the hood and avoids React re-renders for smooth 60fps performance.

 The useScroll Hook